Consider the following grid:

 A lot of the value of computer simulations is in the setup.
 This setup is called the user interface.
 It includes the programming language, the environment it runs on, and how the output is displayed.
 The user interface both directs and mirrors the user’s thinking.
 We can go anywhere with computer simulations: we can use them to inform analytical thinking, to visualize an established body of knowledge, to produce an artistic result, or some combination of all of the above.

-- “N.Bach”, Mathematics Stack Exchange answer, 2017.
+- Mathematics Stack Exchange answer, 2017.
+I asked on Stack Exchange and emailed Evan Miller about which mathematical framework is most suited for my interrogations.
 Modular arithmetic seems to be the best formalization of the behavior studied above.

 - Bret Victor, Kill Math, 2011.